The Colwell Law Group, LLCN/a

 In cases where no such agreement exists, the court will make a decision based on the best interests of the child.
 They will consider the potential impact to the child, the parent’s reasons for relocating, the quality of the child’s relationship with the other parent, and the degree to which relocation will make the child’s life better.

 In scenarios that work out the best for all parties involved, the non-custodial parent gives written consent to the custodial parent green-lighting the move.
 New York State generally defaults on the assumption that having access to both parents is what’s best for the child.
 But a relocation may not, in fact, deny the parent access to the children.
 Many parents make interstate parenting work.
-An experienced Albany lawyer could help a parent through this process during an interstate child custody case.
+An experienced Albany attorney could help a parent through this process during an interstate child custody case.

 Has your child been taken across state lines without your permission?
 Too many parents have to live through the frightening experience of having their child taken out of state without permission by the child’s other parent.
 We can help you take quick and effective action to ensure that your child is returned as soon as possible.

 In some cases, children are taken to other countries.
 If that’s even a possibility for your situation, you should act quickly.
-A skilled child custody attorney can put out an alert on your child’s passport if your ex-spouse attempts to relocate out of state or to another country.
+A skilled intersate custody attorney serving Albany can put out an alert on your child’s passport if your ex-spouse attempts to relocate out of state or to another country.
 You can also get an emergency order for sole custody alongside a court order that the child cannot be removed from the jurisdiction (even temporarily).

 At Colwell Law Group, LLC, our firm has decades of experience and skill necessary to resolve the most challenging interstate child custody disputes.
 No matter which side of the equation you are on, whether your child is in New York or elsewhere, we can help you take action.
 Our understanding of laws such as the UCCJEA and the PKPA allow us to fight to secure the outcome you need to an interstate child custody dispute.